MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 To enable public in-app updates, create a [public distribution group][public-dg] and distribute a release with the App Center SDK.
 Once your testers install the app, they will be be alerted when new releases are publicly available.
 Because publicly available releases are available to anyone with the app, users that downloaded the app through a private distribution group will also get alerted for publicly available releases.

+## FAQ

+ 1. Why are my app users asked to authenticate for a public release?
+  - We are actively working on making changes in the SDK to address this issue.

+ 2. Why are my app users asked to authenticate repeatedly?
+  - AppCenter SDK uses a device's default browser to store cookies.
+In the following cases, SDK will ask for re-authentication:
+    - User cleared cookies from device's default browser.
+    - User disabled cookies for the device's default browser.
+    - User closed the first authentication window after opening the app.
+    - App Secret used to initialize the SDK is not the same as the one listed on the AppCenter web portal.

+ 3. Why do my app users not see an in-app update message when a new version of the app is released?
+- Multiple scenarios can cause users to not get in-app update notifications:
+    - App Center SDK distribute feature is disabled.
+App Center SDK distribute feature must be enabled and initialized at app launch.
+If users intalled a version with the distribute feature disabled, they would need to install the latest version manually.
+    - Release version of your app is incorrect for a new release
+      - For Android: increment version code.
+      - For iOS: increment CFBundleShortVersionString and conform to semantic versioning standards

+ 4. Why do my app users see "In-app Update disabled" message?
+- Multiple scenarios can make the App Center SDK to display this message:
+  - The app was not installed from App Center.
+  - The version a user has was not released via App Center or the release was deleted on App Center.
+  - App secret used in the SDK is incorrect.
+To get your app secret, go to your app's settings page, click on the triple vertical dots at the top right-hand corner, and copy app secret.
+     - If you have migrated your App from HockeyApp, please refer to the following:
+        - iOS: [Migrating from HockeyApp][~/transition/ios-sdk-migration?tabs=objc#21-convert-the-application-identifier]
+        - Android: [Migrating from HockeyApp][~/transition/android-sdk-migration#21-convert-the-application-identifier]

 [ios-sdk]: ~/sdk/distribute/ios.md
 [android-sdk]: ~/sdk/distribute/android.md
 [xamarin-sdk]: ~/sdk/distribute/xamarin.md